argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

         - preview
         # MR state is used to filter MRs only with a certain state. (optional)
         pullRequestState: opened
+        # If true, allows for self-signed TLS certificates
+        insecure: false
       requeueAfterSeconds: 1800
   template:
   # ...